 28 Best Practices for Email Etiquette in the Workplace

-Updated June 25, 2021
+Updated June 29, 2023

 Regardless of where you are in your career, using best practices for email etiquette allows you to communicate clearly and make a positive impression on potential employers, business contacts and customers.
-In this article, we discuss why email etiquette is so important and we share 16 of the best practices for email etiquette in the workplace, and being a great communicator can help you become more successful.
+Communication is essential in the workplace, and being a great communicator can help you become more successful.
 You can become a better communicator by learning how to use communication tools, such as email.

 What is email etiquette?

 Email etiquette is the code of conduct that guides behavior when writing or responding to emails.
 Depending on the recipient of your email, you may modify the principles that determine the proper etiquette.
 For example, email etiquette changes when you write to a friend, colleague or business acquaintance.

 Your communication reflects your character, work ethic and attention to detail.
 Companies may benefit from implementing best practices for email etiquette for these reasons: